Parameterized crack modelling based on a localized non-intrusive reduced basis method: Local non-intrusive reduced basis method

 The training is performed such that for any $\bm{\mu} \in \mathcal{P}_{train}^k$ it minimizes a cost function

 where $\boldsymbol{\theta}$ denotes the parameters of the model, i.e., the weights and biases.
 In the numerical experiments of this work, multi-layer perceptrons with $L$ hidden layers and $H$ neurons per layer are employed for the training.
-The cost function is chosen such that for $\bm{\mu} \in \mathcal{P}_{train}^k$ the mean squared error is minimized during the training process as
+The cost function is chosen such that for $\bm{\mu} \in \mathcal{P}_{train}^k$ the mean squared error is minimized during the training process with a regularization potential as